mconlon17/GOC/README.md

 The GOC plans to implement

 1. Education.
 One record per "education" -- start/end with a specific education program.
 Education providers in contacts.
-1. Group Event.
-One record per event -- date/time/locsation/duration.
+1. Group Events.
+One record per event -- date/time/location/duration.
 With associated members and staff.

 ## Reports